aluxian/Messenger-for-Desktop/README.md

 A simple &amp; beautiful desktop client for [WhatsApp Web](https://web.whatsapp.com/).
 Chat without distractions on Windows, OS X and Linux.
 Not affiliated with WhatsApp or Facebook.
 This is **NOT** an official product.

+> **Note:** Whatsie is still in beta, and some features might not work properly.
+Bug reports and feature suggestions are welcome.
+Make sure you update from GitHub from time to time, in case the updates process breaks.

 ## Features

 - Themes & Mini Mode